 - Do not breathe in the sleeping bag to get warmer, this will cause the humidity in the bag to increase

-A good night’s sleep is dependent on a lot of things, don’t let a wet night happen by following some of these simple tips above!
+A good night’s sleep is dependent on a lot of things, don’t let condensation and a wet night happen by following some of these simple tips above!

 Written by KaanOutdoor Enthusiast